 Asset Quality Score

-The percentage of problem assets a bank holds compared to its total assets is a widely used indicator of asset quality.
-As of June 30, 2017, 1.06 percent of State Farm Bank, F.S.B.'s loans were noncurrent, meaning they were more than 90 days past due or were in non-accrual status.
-That's above the national average of 1.04 percent.
+A handy indicator of asset quality is the percentage of problem assets a bank holds compared to its total assets.
+As of December 31, 2017, 1.12 percent of State Farm Bank, F.S.B.'s loans were noncurrent, meaning they were more than 90 days past due or were in non-accrual status.
+That's above the national average of 1.01 percent.